 Jones, Daryl.
 The Dime Novel Western.
 Bowling Green: The Popular Press, 1978.

 Jones charts of the evolution of the Western genre in the dime novel and the development of conventionalized plots and narrative formulas.
-Based on Jones' dissertation 1974 Michigan State University dissertation.
+Based on Jones' 1974 Michigan State University dissertation.

 Noel, Mary.
 Villains Galore: The Heyday of the Popular Story Weekly.
 New York: Macmillan, 1954.